China in space

 • Investment in anti-satellite capabilities (ASAT)

-China’s space programme is run by the Space Administration, and the provision of space equipment is the responsibility of the China Aerospace Corporation.
-The actual implementation of the space programme is carried out by various companies.
-China’s Space Administration was established in 1993 and is subordinate to the Ministry of Aerospace Industry.
-China has allocated significant financial and political resources to its space programme, with the overall aim of improving military space applications and developing human spaceflight and lunar exploration programmes.
+China’s space programme is run by the space administration (China National Space Administration, CNSA), and the provision of space equipment is the responsibility of the China Aerospace Corporation.
+The administration produces a space program, and the actual implementation of the space programme is carried out by various companies.
+CNSA was established in 1993 and is subordinate to the Ministry of Aerospace Industry.
+China’s annual investment in commercial space activities has increased from 164 million USD in 2016 to 2.86 billion USD in 2024.

 China made history in 2019 when it became the first to land a spacecraft on the other side of the Moon.
-In 2022, China successfully put a rover on Mars, and also arranged for the Tianwen-1, a Chinese probe orbiting Mars, to send back a “selfie” of itself and Mars.
+In 2022, China successfully put an ATV (all-terrain vehicle) on Mars, and also arranged for the Tianwen-1, a Chinese probe orbiting Mars, to send back a “selfie” of itself and Mars.
 China aims to carry out a manned spaceflight to the Moon in 2036.

 China has significant satellite-based intelligence and surveillance capabilities.
-They are used for both military and civilian purposes, for remote sensing and for land & sea surveillance and reconnaissance.
+They are used for both military and civilian purposes, for remote mapping and for land & sea surveillance and reconnaissance.
 This system is the second largest after that of the United States.
+China had almost 1,200 satellites in orbit in July 2025, which is an increase of about 927 % compared to the end of 2015.
+Of these 1,200 satellites, more than 500 are ISR-capable satellites with optical, multispectral, radar, and radio frequency sensors.

 China is also investing in its anti-satellite capabilities (ASAT), supported by its extensive Space Situational Awareness network (SSA) which includes telescopes, radars and other sensors.
 A missile test carried out in 2007, in which China destroyed its former weather satellite at an altitude of 900 kilometres, attracted much attention due to the space debris caused by the operation.